lgtkgtv/upanishads_vedanta_study/Aitareya_Upanishad--Quick_Overview.md

 5. Practice & reflection — 2–3 study prompts and one short contemplative exercise or meditation pointer.
 6. Group prompts — 3 discussion questions suitable for your study group.
 7. Cross-references — brief pointers to other Upanishads or verses for comparative study.

-You asked to proceed one verse / one topic at a time.
-I will start now.

 ---